 Select Finish when done.

-After the PAR is submitted by the health care provider, the drafted PAR will be moved from the Draft eForms tab to the Submitted eForms tab and the Prior Auth > Active tab for the provider and the provider's delegates.
+After the PAR is submitted, the PAR will move to both the Submitted eForms tab and the Prior Auth Active tab.

 Prior Auth > Active Tab